Margin Calculator

 What Profit Margin Means

 Profit margin shows what percentage of revenue remains as profit after cost is subtracted.
-In this calculator, margin is based on revenue, not cost.
+In this calculator, margin is based on revenue.

 How the Margin Calculator Works